hanleeling/hanleeling.github.io/_pages/about.md

 ---
 I am a Ph.D.
 Candidate in Chinese Linguistics at the University of Washington.
 My research lies at the intersection of historical linguistics, phonology, and Chinese linguistics, with a particular focus on comparative reconstruction and the mechanisms of sound change.

 A central goal of my research is to understand how phonological changes arise and develop, and how comparative evidence can be used to distinguish inherited patterns from parallel developments.
 Methodologically, I combine the comparative method and dialectal evidence with insights from phonological and phonetic research.
-While much of my work focuses on Chinese varieties, I am also interested in comparative and diachronic questions across language families.
+While much of my work focuses on Chinese varieties, my comparative research also extends to languages outside the Sinitic family.

 ## Dissertation